qdrant/landing_page/qdrant-landing/content/articles/metric-learning-tips.md

 In our case, we also needed to apply additional conditions to the search.
 We needed to filter, for example, the location of candidates and the level of language proficiency.

-We did not find a ready-made tool for such vector management, so we created and open sourced our internal vector search engine called [Qdrant](https://github.com/qdrant/qdrant).
+We did not find a ready-made tool for such vector management, so we created [Qdrant](https://github.com/qdrant/qdrant) - open-source vector search engine.

 It allows you to add and delete vectors with a simple API, independent of a programming language you are using.
 You can also assign the payload to vectors.